-45 Indianapolis, IN Household Income, Population & Demographics.
+&lt;sup>45 Indianapolis, IN Household Income, Population & Demographics.
 Point2.
 Visited July 18, 2022.

-[©] Community Associations Institute | www.caionline.org | (888) 224-4321 perspective, the median home price in March 2020 (the start of the COVID-19 Pandemic) sat at \$173,500; the median home price increased by over 38% in just under two years in what has been traditionally an affordable metropolitan area46.
-Meanwhile, the average rent in Indianapolis shot up to \$1,457 in April 2022, a 13.65% increase over 2021 numbers, with costs expected to continue to climb47.
+March 2020 (the start of the COVID-19 pandemic) was \$173,500; the median home price increased by over 38% in just under two years in what was traditionally an affordable metropolitan area.
+Meanwhile, the average rent in Indianapolis shot up to \$1,457 in April 2022, a 13.65% increase over 2021 numbers with costs expected to continue to climb.

-Much like other jurisdictions, a lack of supply in the face of increasing demand has hit lowincome residents in the Indianapolis-area the hardest.
-A 2022 study by the Polis Center at Indiana University-Purdue University Indianapolis found that for every ten households (of any size) falling in the low-income category, there are 137 units of the right size available to rent; this number decreases to 73 for households falling under the very-low-income bracket, and then to just six for extremely-low-income households48.
-It was estimated that at any point, only 6-7% of rental homes affordable to low and very-low-income households are vacant49.
+Much like other jurisdictions, a lack of supply in the face of increasing demand has hit low-income residents in the Indianapolis-area the hardest.
+A 2022 study by the Polis Center at Indiana University-Purdue University Indianapolis found for every 10 households of any size falling in the low-income category, there are 137 units of the right size available to rent.
+This number decreases to 73 for households falling under the very-low-income bracket, and then to just six for extremely-low-income households.
+It was estimated at any point, only 6-7% of rental homes affordable to low and very-low-income households were vacant.

-During the height of the COVID-19 Pandemic, Princeton University's Eviction Lab rated Indiana as one of the worst states for renters, with a COVID-19 Housing Policy Score of 1.15 out of a possible 5.050.
-While there was an attempt by Governor Holcomb to initiate a stay on new eviction filings, this order was quickly invalidated by the Indiana Supreme Court, shifting discretion over whether to accept eviction filings to local courts51.
+During the height of the COVID-19 pandemic, Princeton University's Eviction Lab rated Indiana as one of the worst states for renters with a COVID-19 Housing Policy Score of 1.15 out of a possible 5.0.
+While there was an attempt by Gov. Holcomb to initiate a stay on new eviction filings, this order was quickly invalidated by the Indiana Supreme Court, shifting discretion over whether to accept eviction filings to local courts.